xavierchia/xavierchia.github.io/_posts/2024-01-06-wellbeing-proxies.md

 But when I notice that I didn't have any tweetable thought all day, it's obvious my mind isn't doing ok and I need to take action.

-Usually all it takes is some meditation, a walk in nature, some carsh and burn writing, reading for an hour, or talking to a friend.
+Usually all it takes is some meditation, a walk in nature, some crash and burn writing, reading for an hour, or talking to a friend.

 I of course already know that I should be doing these things regularly.